ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 We would like to thank
 Matt Chanda,
 Ilari Liusvaara,
+Neil Madden,
 Aaron Parecki,
-Neil Madden,
+Filip Skokan,
-and Filip Skokan
+and
+Sebastian Stenzel
 for their contributions to the specification.

 # Document History
 {: numbered="false"}

+-10

+* Addressed WGLC review comments by Neil Madden and Sebastian Stenzel.

 -09